 This document is reviewed annually and distributed to users of the Duke Compute Cluster.
 If you have questions about this document, please contact email@example.com.

-- Notification of the implementation of scheduled purges of idle data left in the /work directory.
+- Implementation of scheduled purges of idle data left in the /work directory.

 Research and academic uses of the Duke Compute Cluster